IEEE-NITK/Daedalus/README.md

-# NITK IEEE SaS
+# Daedalus
-Repository for code pertaining to the Cryptography project undertaken by NITK IEEE Systems and Security Programming Group
+Repository for code pertaining to the Cryptography project undertaken by NITK IEEE Systems and Security Programming Group.

 ### Contributing